Retrofitting Underfloor Heating in Old Buildings

 What makes low profile underfloor heating so attractive

-Laying the 10 mm thin heating pipe in tight loops directly under the floor surface also provides excellent heating values and rapid heating up of the underfloor heating.
-The effect of the radiant heat is fully utilised thanks to the even heating of the floor.
+Installing the 10 cm thin heating pipe in tight loops directly under the floor surface enables excellent heating performance and rapid heating-up of the system.
+Even heating of the floor allows the radiant heat effect to be fully utilised.

 This is how to install underfloor heating with studded panels